Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Model and estimator

 as the \emph{pseudo-factors} because the final expression in (\ref{Baltagi}) provides an observationally equivalent representation, maintaining the structure of the loadings matrix \( \Lambda \) unchanged.
 More precisely, when the break is omitted during the estimation, the factors derived from a full-sample PCA correspond to the pseudo-factors \( G \) presented in (\ref{Baltagi}).
-It is well-established that the presence of breaks can expand the factor space; consequently, for \( j = 1, \dots, m_{0+1} \), we have \( r_j \leq r \), where \( \text{rank}(G) = r \).
+It is well established that the presence of breaks can expand the factor space; consequently, for \( j = 1, \dots, m_{0}+1 \), we have \( r_j \leq r \), where \( \text{rank}(G) =\text{rank}([B_1, B_2, \dots, B_{m_0 + 1}])= r \).
 This representation allows for changes in factor loadings and the number of factors.
+Concrete constructions of $\Lambda$, $B_j$, $r$, and $r_j$ under different breakpoint types are given in Examples 1--3 of Section 3.
+We differentiate between effective factors and pseudo-factors.
+Effective factors are the factors required to capture common variation within a single, stable regime.
+In contrast, pseudo-factors are used to describe the factors (whose dimension may exceed that of effective factors due to breaks) within either the full sample (i.e., $G$) or a subsample consisting of consecutive regimes.